How do I get a library card?

 Where do I pick up my holds?

 Holds are located in the lower level lobby.
-Patrons can find their own holds on the shelves under their last name and use our self-checks.
-Alternately, library staff are on hand (and more than happy!) to help you check out your books.
+Patrons can find their own holds on the shelves under their last name.

 How do I renew my materials?